VivianePons/courses/MathInfo_L1/README.md

 ## Authorship

-I am the sole author if this class.
+I share the authorship of this course with [Antoine Tonnoir](https://m3disim.saclay.inria.fr/people/antoine-tonnoir/).